 Japanese teahouses by Architect Terunobu Fujimori have attracted prestigious clients such as the V&A Museum in London for whom his Beetle’s House featured his signature charred cladding.
-The inside of them are simple and modern while the outside are pure fantasy.
-You can find these tree houses surrounded by gorgeous cherry blossoms (sakura) in location such as the Kiyoharu Shirakaba Museum in Hokuto City, Japan.
+The inside of them is modern and straightforward, while the outside is pure fantasy.
+You can find these treehouses surrounded by gorgeous cherry blossoms during the Sakura season in locations such as the Kiyoharu Shirakaba Museum in Hokuto City, Japan.

 - Project Year: Various

 He (Tomohiro Hata) has described his architectural approach as “red architecture” – primitive, individualist and eccentric – the antithesis to “white architecture,” which is precise, urban and futuristic.